-Not all commercially sexually exploited children are defined as juvenile sex trafficking victims, as third party control is required to establish the offense of sex trafficking.
-Under the Safe Children Act, minors under 18 may not be held criminally liable under the prostitution law and instead are to be reported to child welfare.
-For purposes of child welfare intervention, the definition of abuse includes sexual exploitation through trafficking or prostitution, but the definition of "person responsible for the child's welfare" is likely not broad enough to allow for child welfare to intervene in non-familial trafficking cases.
+Not all commercially sexually exploited children are defined as juvenile sex trafficking victims because third party control is required to establish the offense of sex trafficking.
+Under the Safe Children Act, minors under 18 may not be held criminally liable under the prostitution law; rather, they must be reported to child welfare, but services are not required to be specialized to the needs of these victims.
+For purposes of child welfare intervention, the definition of abuse includes sexual exploitation through trafficking or prostitution, but the definition of "person responsible for the child's welfare" likely is not broad enough to allow for child welfare involvement in non-familial trafficking cases.
 Trafficking victims are not specifically defined as victims for purposes of crime victims' compensation, and child sex trafficking victims are not provided exceptions to the time limits for reporting crimes or filing claims and other ineligibility criteria.
 Victim-friendly criminal justice procedures include testimony by closed circuit television; however, the "rape shield" law only applies in sex offense cases, so trafficking victims may not be protected from the trauma of cross-examination in CSEC and sex trafficking prosecutions.
 The trafficking law does not prohibit a defense to prosecution based on the willingness of the minor to engage in the commercial sex act, but does prohibit such a defense in civil cases.
-Child sex trafficking victims arrested for prostitution are provided automatic expungement of juvenile records upon reaching the age of 18.
-Restitution is mandatory in any criminal sentencing, and civil remedies are available to CSEC victims for damages sustained through trafficking, promoting juvenile prostitution, juvenile pimping, or pornography offenses.
-Illinois has eliminated the statute of limitations for certain criminal actions involving sexual conduct with children; however, this does not apply to trafficking or most CSEC offenses, which are subject to a 3-year statute of limitations, although trafficking and some CSEC offenses may be tolled until one year after the victim turns 18.
-Civil actions for injuries from sexual exploitation have varying statutes of limitations but are
+Illinois law does not provide a mechanism to vacate delinquency adjudications related to trafficking victimization, and juvenile records may only be expunged after a waiting period.
+Restitution is mandatory in any criminal sentencing, and civil remedies are available to CSEC victims for damages sustained through trafficking, "promoting juvenile prostitution," "juvenile pimping," or ICSE offenses.
+Illinois has eliminated the statute of limitations for certain criminal actions involving sexual conduct with children, but this does not apply to trafficking or most CSEC offenses, which are subject to a 3 year statute of limitations; however, the statutes of limitations for trafficking and some CSEC offenses may be tolled until one year after the victim turns 18.
+Civil actions for injuries from sexual exploitation have varying statutes of limitations but are generally tolled until the minor turns 18.